Biplobi Shainik Sangstha: Uprising

-Soldiers belonging to the BSS freed Zia from imprisonment and took him to the headquarters of the 2nd Field Artillery regiment.
-When Taher arrived, Zia reportedly embraced him and thanked Taher for saving his life.
+On 6 November night, soldiers belonging to the BSS freed Zia from imprisonment and took him to the headquarters of the 2nd Field Artillery regiment.
+According to Lt.
+Col. (retd) MA Hamid, Zia said in the speech that he had assumed the position of Chief Martial Law Administrator at the "request of Army".
+When Taher arrived at the headquarters, Zia reportedly embraced him and thanked Taher for saving his life.
 "You have saved the nation", Zia also said.
 When the BSS presented their twelve demands to Zia, he reportedly signed a document, affirming his support for the demands.
 However, few of the demands would be met, as Zia had most of the leaders of the BSS arrested within a few weeks after the coup.
 Lawrence Lifschultz suggested that signing the document may have been a "tactical decision", meaning that Zia only signed it to keep the BSS satisfied on the day of the uprising.